jonnonz1/nz-statute-book/acts/public/1980/family-proceedings-act-1980.md

   (c) either natural parent has or has had the role of providing day-to-day care for the child,—

 ### 80 Power of Family Court to make maintenance orders against natural parent
-Every application under section 79 shall be heard and determined in a Family Court.
+Every application under section 79 shall be heard and determined in the Family Court.

 ### 81 Maintenance order against natural parent
 (1) On hearing an application under section 79, the court may, if it is satisfied that—make an order directing the respondent to pay to the applicant, for such period as the court thinks fit, such periodical or lump sum towards the future maintenance of the applicant as the court thinks fit, or such lump sum towards the past maintenance of the applicant as the court thinks fit.